 Jo previously was at Highland Capital Partners for nearly 9 years, where he was a General Partner.
 He also spent five years with Bain & Company, where he was based in Singapore, Hong Kong and Boston, and focused on technology and start-up projects.

 Jo attended Yale University (B.A., summa cum laude and Phi Beta Kappa) and Harvard Business School (M.B.A., Baker Scholar).
-He is on the New England Venture Capital Association Board, and was for 10 years on the board of NECINA (New England Chinese Information and Network Association).
-He has served as Co-Chair of his Harvard Business School class 5th, 10th and 15th reunions and was on the leadership team for his Yale 20th reunion.
+He currently is a Trustee at The Roxbury Latin School and previously was on the New England Venture Capital Association Board.
+He served as Co-Chair of his Harvard Business School class 5th, 10th and 15th reunions and was on the leadership team for his Yale 20th reunion.

 Jo is passionate about start-ups and loves working with entrepreneurs who dare to strive.
 Jo and his family emigrated from Indonesia with a few suitcases and $1,500.